SaiSirishaR/saisirishar.github.io/_publications/2021-01-01-Identifying-the-vocal-cues-of-likeability-friendliness-and-skilfulness-in-synthetic.md

 date: 2021-01-01
 venue: 'the proceedings of Speech Synthesis Workshop (SSW11)'
 paperurl:
-citation: 'Sai Sirisha Rallabandi, Babak Naderi, Sebastian Möller &quot; Identifying the vocal cues of likeability friendliness and skilfulness in synthetic
+citation: 'Sai Sirisha Rallabandi, Babak Naderi, Sebastian Möller, &quot; Identifying the vocal cues of likeability friendliness and skilfulness in synthetic
 Corpus.&quot; In the proceedings of Speech Synthesis Workshop (SSW11) 2021.'
 ---